 Leading the Change to the new Queensland Certificate of Education (QCE)

 This year the Queensland education system will undergo its biggest change in 50 years.
-We endeavour to be at the forefront of future curriculum delivery and in 2018 our Year 10 cohort started their Year 11 in Term 4 as we lead the change to the new Queensland Certificate of Education (QCE).
+We endeavour to be at the forefront of future curriculum delivery and from 2018 our Year 10 cohort started their Year 11 in Term 4 as we lead the change to the new Queensland Certificate of Education (QCE).
 These students will be the first to graduate with an ATAR (Australian Tertiary Admission Rank) in 2020 as the ATAR will replace the Overall Position (OP).
 Our students are also undertaking an additional class that will prepare them for the new internal and external assessment requirements.

 Booth House Boarding